 The development has changed a lot in recent decades and startups tend to focus on creating full-service setups as opposed to building particular tools or technology.
 For example, instead of building a useful niche software for a small business, the startup might take on the role of creating multiple forms of software.
 What’s more, they will move to full-stack development in order to aim for a bigger market share.

 However, Marc is quick to say that these full-stack organizations are much harder to operate and manage.
-More specially, they require a much greater extent of experience when it comes to management and this also includes the founder.
+More specially, they require a much greater extent of experience when it comes to management.

 Takeaway – Try not to overextend the initial purpose of the startup.